Grab A Plate

 Stracchiatella soup (Italian egg drop soup) is so good and easy to make, too!
 This stracchiatella soup is a treat on a cold day.

-This soup could even stand in for chicken noodle soup when you’re feeling a little under the weather and you don’t feel like cooking.
-This is definitely a soup recipe you need in your back pocket!
+This soup could even stand in for a classic chicken noodle soup for that feel-better dish you need when you’re under the weather and don’t feel like cooking.
+I suggest you keep this soup recipe in your back pocket, especially for the cold-weather months ahead.

 Try stracchiatella soup whenever you need it most.
 I guarantee you’ll love it and reach for it again and again.